axiom-data-science/portal-docs/DataMap.rst

 To change the data parameters in the map, the filters can be used in the legend on the right side.
 You can select among the measurements that are available using the caret, or by toggling on/off the checkboxes.
 The exact filters or measurements available vary by the data layer being shown.

-To further interact with the data in the map, the `polygon tool <http://help.axds.co/portals/DataMap.html#interact-with-and-customize-data-layers-in-the-map>`_ can be used to create summary statistics across spatial areas of interest.
-Or, the `time slider <http://help.axds.co/portals/DataMap.html#interact-with-and-customize-data-layers-in-the-map>`_ bar can be used to view the various time intervals of data available.
+To further interact with the data in the map, the polygon tool (:ref:`interact-with-data-layers-map`) can be used to create summary statistics across spatial areas of interest.
+Or, the time slider (:ref:`interact-with-data-layers-map`) bar can be used to view the various time intervals of data available.

 If when zoomed in the hexagons do not soften into points, the individual locations or observations have been intentionally aggregated for data use or confidentiality purposes.

 To view location data, click on the point.
 Data from that location will appear in the data display window in the lower left corner of the window.
 You can use the dropdown menu in the data display window to select different parameters for that location (if available), or you can use the time slider to adjust the time period of the data.

+.. _add-more-data-layers-map:

 Add More Data Layers to the Map
 ===============================